 - Operates equipment to aid in the assistance/movement of incapacitated Individuals;

 - Acts as advocate in ensuring personal choice, freedoms, responsibility and support for individuals and aids in resolving problems as well as secures needed support for Individuals.

 - Assist in housekeeping tasks such as cleaning, cooking, laundering, shopping and other household chores or tasks required to support the Individual;

 - Develops and maintains working relationships with all team members, including Support Coordinators, family members, guardians, fiduciaries, advocates, etc; and

 - Performs other related duties and assignments as required.

-- Have a clean driving record per agency insurance standards.
+- Must meet driver requirements and have a clean driving record per agency insurance standards.

 - Possess a valid Arizona driver’s license and be insurable under the agency’s insurance policy.